rustls/rustls-bench-app/ansible/readme.md

 * The `bench_app_repo` and `bench_app_branch` should be configured to match your fork of this repository, and the branch you've pushed with your code changes (if applicable).
 * The `bencher_api_token` should be configured to a Bencher API token for [the `rustls` project](https://bencher.dev/perf/rustls)
+* The `bencher_project_id` should be configured to a Bencher Project UUID or slug.
+Optional value that defaults to `rustls`.
+* The `bencher_testbed_id` should be configured to a Bencher Testbed UUID or slug.
+Optional value that defaults to `benchmarking-host`.